Undergraduate Research and Creative Scholarship

 • Common exampleshonors thesis project, independent study course, course requirement

-2. Faculty Initiated: The research and creative scholarship is part of a faculty member’s ongoing research.
+2. Faculty Initiated: The research and creative scholarship project is part of a faculty member’s ongoing research.
 A student joins the faculty member, or research team, to assist in the research project.

 Next we explore the types of research and creative scholarship that take place in the UO’s colleges/schools.